CanaryWharf/Wood-Division/README.md

 # Wood Division

-Provides tactical information regarding a game.
+Provides tactical information for League of Legends.

 This program is designed to take the mundane task of opposition research and automate it.

 This program will assist in the following ways:

-- Provide League and Division Info
+- Provide Player League and Division Info
 - Provide Champion Mastery info
-- Provide Runes and Masteries
+- Provide Player Runes and Masteries
-- Provide Win/Loss Ratios
+- Provide Player Win/Loss Ratios

 To Do:
 - Make it look pretty